 France's Sarkozy hit by new phone tap leaks

-The corruption scandal surrounding former French president Nicolas Sarkozy deepened further on Saturday with fresh leaks of telephone conversations purporting to show he offered to get a judge a plum job in return for favours.
+A corruption scandal surrounding former French president Nicolas Sarkozy deepened further on Saturday with fresh leaks of telephone conversations purporting to show he offered to get a judge a plum job in return for favours.

 Sarkozy, who was charged two weeks ago with corruption and influence peddling in a case related to his campaign to win the presidency in 2007, claims he is the victim of a "grotesque" set-up.
 He accuses his enemies of using the justice system to undermine a possible political comeback.

-In intercepted mobile phone calls with his longtime lawyer -- who also faces charges -- Sarkozy is alleged to have said, "I will help him (the judge)...
+In intercepted mobile phone calls with his longtime lawyer Thierry Herzog -- who also faces charges -- Sarkozy is alleged to have said, "I will help him (the judge)...
 I will get him set up," adding, "Call him today and tell him I will sort it out.
 I am going to Monaco and I will see the prince (Albert)."

 The conversations are alleged to have taken place in February this year on a mobile phone the 59-year-old politician bought using a false name.

 The senior magistrate at the centre of the case, Gilbert Azibert, has been charged with illegally passing on information about the a long-running political funding scandal involving the billionaire L'Oreal heiress, Liliane Bettencourt.
-He did not get the position in Monaco, a principality on the Riviera which is largely dependent on France.

 In another alleged extract, Sarkozy told his lawyer to tell the judge that he was meeting that day with Monaco's Minister of State (prime minister) Michel Roger and would keep him informed of how it went.